USS Raton: July–October 1943

 Following training in Lake Michigan, Raton moved to Coco Solo in the Panama Canal Zone for additional training.
-She was off Coco Solo on 11 August 1943 when the merchant ship SS Hiram Maxim′s United States Navy Armed Guard mistakenly opened fire gunfire on her, firing one 5 in and two 3 in rounds.
+She was off Coco Solo on 11 August 1943 when the merchant ship SS Hiram Maxim′s United States Navy Armed Guard mistakenly opened fire on her, firing one 5 in and two 3 in rounds.
 Raton immediately crash-dived and sustained no damage.

 Raton departed Panama for the South West Pacific Area on 19 September 1943, and upon arriving at Brisbane, Australia, on 16 October 1943, joined Submarine Force, United States Seventh Fleet.